scipion-em/docs/docs/developer/creating-a-plugin.rst

 Convert
 ^^^^^^^

-This submodule might contain two files: ``convert.py`` with all functions used for conversion between base classes and programs inside the plugin; ``dataimport.py`` with import classes that are used in ``pyworkflow/em/protocol/protocol_import/``.
+This submodule might contain all functions used for conversion between Scipion objects and metadata files needed by the programs inside the plugin.
 In cases when there are only few conversion functions, the submodule folder can be replaced by a single ``convert.py`` file.

 Viewers